Graph Condensation for Inductive Node Representation Learning: Related Work

 \subsection{Coreset Selection and Coarsening}

-To reduce the size of training data, it is intuitive to explore the application of coreset selection methods.
-For example, mixture models aim to use Gaussian mixture models to represent the underlying data distribution \cite{lucic2017training}.
-Low-rank approximation targets finding a low-rank representation of the original dataset that captures its essential characteristics \cite{cohen2017input}.
+To reduce the size of training data, it is intuitive to explore the application of coreset selection methods~\cite{har2004coresets}.
+For example, mixture models~\cite{lucic2017training} aim to use Gaussian mixture models to represent the underlying data distribution.
+Low-rank approximation~ \cite{cohen2017input} targets finding a low-rank representation of the original dataset that captures its essential characteristics.
 However, coreset methods may suffer from performance degradation under an extremely small reduction rate.
 In contrast, coarsening methods focus on reducing the size of a graph by grouping original nodes into super-nodes and defining their connections.
 Loukas et al. \cite{loukas2018spectrally} provide conditions such that the principal eigenvalues and eigenspaces of coarsened and original graph Laplacian matrices are close.
-Another method \cite{loukas2019graph} leverages the property that restricted approximation carries strong spectral and cut guarantees.
 Bravo-Hermsdorff et al. \cite{bravo2019unifying} propose a method that simultaneously sparsifies and coarsens graphs, preserving their large-scale structure and Laplacian pseudoinverse.
 However, coarsening methods mainly focus on reducing the size of a graph without significantly altering its basic properties and do not consider the model and task-specific factors.
-In contrast, our proposed method is built upon the graph condensation framework.
-Benefiting from all adjacency matrix and node features generated by gradient matching, the synthetic graph generated by graph condensation enables training diverse GNN models and achieves comparable performance to models trained on the large graph.
+In contrast, our proposed method is built upon the graph condensation framework and the synthetic graph generated by graph condensation enables training diverse GNN models and achieves comparable performance to models trained on the large graph.